 I first learnt this strategy from Andy Crestodina.

-So let’s jump in and take a look how to generate the reports and find out where your search queries are within the Google Analytics platform.
+So let’s jump in and take a look at how to generate the reports and find out where your search queries are within the Google Analytics platform.

 Accessing Google Analytics